 - My blog article on the major areas of the FASB change.

 - View the recording below of January 2018’s MIP Virtual Forum which covers the mechanics of implementing the net asset restriction classification change.

-It’s still early in the year which allows enough time for implementation.
-Talk to your auditor about their expectations and guidance because they are not going to do your work for you; discuss the changes with your Board audit and/or finance committee and start providing Board financials under the revised rules and help them understand the why of the new rule.
+Luckily, it’s still early in the year which allows enough time for implementation.
+But, don’t fall behind!
+Talk to your auditor about their expectations and guidance because they are not going to do your work for you.
+Also, discuss the changes with your Board audit and/or finance committee.
+Finally, start providing Board financials under the revised rules and help them understand the why of the new rule.

 Contact us if we can be of further assistance.